McCollum, Powell help Trail Blazers defeat Grizzlies 130-109 - WHIZ News

 The game was the third in six days between the teams maneuvering for the postseason play-in positioning with hopes of possibly moving into the Western Conference’s top six seeds.

-While the previous two games were close, with Memphis wining both last weekend in Portland, this one got away from Memphis early.
+While the previous two games were close, Memphis won both last weekend in Portland, leaving the Trail Blazers with a sense of revenge.
+McCollum and Anthony both recalled that those two losses were on Portland’s home court.

 The Trail Blazers came out with accurate shooting, particularly from Lillard, McCollum and Powell, who combined to go 18 of 27 from the field in the first half.
-Portland was still shooting about 55% in the second quarter as it built the lead to as many as 33 points.
+Portland was still shooting about 55% in the second quarter as it built the 33-point lead.

 Meanwhile, the Portland defense forced Memphis into poor shots and out-of-sync offense.
 The Grizzlies struggled to shoot better than 35%.